So, you dream of starting a small business but have no idea where to begin? I get it. Every day, I help clients who are in the same boat.

 - Be patient and persistent.

 Starting, owning, and operating a small business is invaluable.
 Nothing can truly prepare a new business owner for what he or she will experience.
-It’s a learning process with ups and downs like a roller coaster.
+It’s a learning process with difficulties and successes like a roller coaster.
 Some days you will feel on top of the world, while other days you will be down in the dumps.
 Every day will present a new challenge.
 Embrace the journey and enjoy the ride!